bsc-iitm/python/ppa/week-2/PPA-4.md

 | Both `x` and `y` are positive       | first  |
 | `x` is positive and `y` is negative | fourth |

 Your task is twofold.
 First, complete this table.
 How many rows does it have?
 Secondly, convert the conditions into Python expressions.
 Now, you just have to write a sequence of conditional statements and print the appropriate string.
-Here is a follow-up question to help you with the second task:
+Study the following snippets:

 :::{.panel-tabset}